singuerinc/www/src/content/2010-01-01-audi-driving-experience.md

 sitemap: false
 ---

-Audi "Driving Experience" was my favorite project for a long time.
-Was the website where I learnt how to manage complex states within a application.
-Was my truly MVC first application.
+Audi "Driving Experience" was for many years my favorite project.
+It was where I learnt how to manage complex states within an application.
+It was my first "real" MVC application.

-At that time GitHub was not there to pick one of those hundred options that we have now.
-So I made my own custom MVC framework to manage view states with sophisticated animations.
+At that time GitHub was not there to pick one of the hundred options we have now.
+So I created my own MVC framework that allow me to manage view states with sophisticated animations.